Light-enhanced dipolar interactions between exciton polaritons

 Figure~\ref{fig:schematic}(b) shows a typical spectrum, as observed in experiment, which is obtained from the photon spectral function~\cite{Cwik2016}

 where $\Gamma$ corresponds to the cavity photon linewidth and $\ket{0}$ is the vacuum state of the microcavity.
-We clearly observe three polariton modes (LP, MP1, UP), while the remaining MP2 mode only has a small photon fraction $(C^{P}_{\k})^{2}$ when $\delta_{\rm IX}/t \lesssim -1$ and is thus almost invisible.
-A similar spectrum was reported in Ref.~\cite{Datta2022}, although the possible presence of additional intralayer Rydberg excitons in that work complicates the comparison.
+We clearly observe four polariton modes (P$_{1}$, P$_{2}$, P$_{3}$, P$_{5}$), while the remaining P$_{4}$ mode has only a small photon fraction $(C^{(4)}_{\k})^{2}$ and is thus almost invisible.